 2) The strong performance of LLMs in generative NER tasks stems primarily from their powerful instruction-following and text generation capabilities, rather than from merely memorizing entity-label correlations from training corpora.
 Error analysis indicates that LLMs tend to generate wrong types, which stems from a misalignment between the rich intrinsic knowledge and the detailed annotation guidelines of datasets.

-3) LLMs can retain most of their original capabilities under parameter-efficient fine-tuning for NER tasks, with performance on tasks staying stable or slightly decreasing while improving significantly on benchmarks like DROP.
+3) LLMs can retain most of their original capabilities under parameter-efficient fine-tuning for NER tasks, with performance on tasks staying stable or slightly decreasing while improving significantly on benchmarks like DROP~\cite{dua-etal-2019-drop} by 25.50 to 45.32 F1 points.
 Considering their user-friendly natural language interface, which lowers the barrier for non-experts, generative NER systems hold the potential to gradually supplant traditional sequence labeling based NER models.